Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 🐦 You can also contact me on Twitter: [twitter.com/Ganevru](https://twitter.com/Ganevru), I will be glad to know your opinion about Chronoblog.

 ✍️ If you made a site using Chronoblog - write to me about it!

-# Contribute

-Any type of contribution to the project is also welcome!
-I use the GitHub issues as a todo list, so if you want to help, read existing issues.
-Or, if you want to add something new, write new issues with your ideas, and we will discuss it.

-If you want to contribute to the project, it will be useful for you to read this: [About used Technologies and Methods](https://github.com/Chronoblog/gatsby-theme-chronoblog#about-used-technologies-and-methods)

-## Contribution to the README.md

-Contributions to the README are welcome, especially considering that English is not my native language.

-However, remember that you need to edit this README: https://github.com/Chronoblog/gatsby-theme-chronoblog/blob/master/packages/gatsby-theme-chronoblog/README.md - this one located in `packages/gatsby-theme-chronoblog/README.md` is "real".

 # Credits